 - Assessed a client and created an exercise program that saw them lose 20 pounds over 4 months, putting their BMI into a normal range for their age and height.
 (This could have been for your family member)

 - In charge of warm-up and cool-down sessions at Body Boot Camp, Los Angeles, 2019.

 - Held daily exercise classes during the summer holidays at the Sunnyside Recreation Center, Los Angeles.

 These are just examples, use what experiences you gained and highlight them on your resume.

-Yes, it’s important to include your educational history on your resume, even if it’s just your high school years.
+Yes, including your educational history on your resume is important, even if it’s just your high school years.

 And it doesn’t need to be boring either.

 Highlight those things that show you love fitness and sport, for example, Barry High School | 2012 – 2017